campy-db/Campy-Database/README.md

 `Sripts/csvToDB.py` serves the purpose of cleaning and making triples out of legacy data that is stored on a csv that is stored privately (it can't be public as it contains sensitive info).

-The ontology `campyOntology2.0.owl` is the primarily used ontology and all SPARQL queries in the web app are built around it.
+The ontology `campyOntology.owl` is the primarily used ontology and all SPARQL queries in the web app are built around it.
 It imports `LabTests.owl`.

 ## To run: